mdsimpson09/next-app/README.md

 Postgresql was used due to its popularity and well-regarded open-source relational databses.
 It has a large list of features in regards to performance, security, programming extentions and configuration.

+React Icons were used throughout the app

+radix-ui was used to create cohesive sign-up, login, and editing forms.
+It also has a good documentation and examples.

 ## Getting Started